FrancesCoronel/personal-website-v3/content/colophon.md

 ## What I Use

-The software and hardware I use on a day to day basis can be found on my [What I Use](/what-i-use/) page - last updated Spring 2019.
+The software and hardware I use on a day to day basis can be found on my [What I Use](/what-i-use/) page.

 ## Source Code